How we use your information

 Our mission is to inspire businesses to use sustainability to offer their customers fun and authentic experiences, leading to greater profitability through repeat business and referrals.

-We must hold the details of the people and companies who have requested the service to provide it.
+In order to provide the above services, we need to hold the details of the people and companies who have requested that service.
 However, we only use these details to provide the service and for other closely related purposes.
 For example, we may invite an EQM award holder to an event about EQM or send an award holder a newsletter about recent EQM activities.

 If your company decides to stop working with EQM CIC, the information you provided us with will be stored for three years before being removed from our systems.
 You may still be contacted about upcoming events and be sent the EQM newsletter.
 You can request to not be in receipt of these at any time.